thehyve/python_csr2transmart/README.rst

   sources2csr <input_dir> <output_dir> <config_dir>

-The tool reads input files from ``<input_dir>`` and writes CSR files in tab delimited format (one file per entity type) to ``<output_dir>``.
+The tool reads input files from ``<input_dir>`` and writes CSR files in tab-delimited format (one file per entity type) to ``<output_dir>``.
 The output directory ``<output_dir>`` needs to be either empty or not yet existing.